rashfael/buntpapier/docs/README.md

   details: Style components with stylus mixins (no styling props).
 - title: Mixins for Cosmetic Elements
   details: Stylus Mixins for Cosmetic Elements instead of Vue Components (for example Card)
+- title: Only for current Chrome and Firefox
+  details: Sorry, not sorry.
 footer: MIT Licensed | Copyright © 2016-present rash.codes
 ---